Your cart is currently empty!

 It depends.
 All explained in Chapter 4 of my book, in this section here.
 The immediate message, if you are currently living a nightmare, is that if you use family therapy for eating disorders without too much delay, you will soon be breathing a huge sigh of relief.

-Will my child end up in hospital?
+Will my child fully recover?

 What is hospital treatment like?